NVIDIA/aistore/cmd/cli/resources/daeclu.md

 Node with ID "23kfa10f" has been successfully removed from the cluster.
 ```

-To also end the `aisnode` process on a given node, specify the `--shutdown` flag:
+To also end the `aisnode` process on a given node, use the `shutdown` command:
 ```console
 $ ais cluster membership shutdown 23kfa10f
 ```